-Other causes of conjunctivitis include bacteria, allergic reaction, and chemical irritation.
+Other causes of conjunctivitis include allergic reaction, and chemical irritation.

 - Eyelids stuck shut when you wake up in the morning (the classic symptom)